Vyral/mark-callender/_posts/2021-08-31-the-changing-market-and-preparing-you-home.md

 I brought in Mike Kraatz today, my buyer specialist, to talk about how the market is changing and what that means for both buyers and sellers.
 Right now, we’re seeing a lot of homes that are cluttered and overpriced.
 On top of that, there are a lot of price adjustments happening.

-It’s really important to get you home ready to go on the market and clean up the clutter.
+It’s really important to get your home ready to go on the market and clean up the clutter.
 Mike has been showing buyers around homes where **they are immediately disappointed walking in the door.** If the home has a lot of clutter, the pictures were strongly edited, or the pictures were poorly taken in the first place, it’s hard for buyers to look past those issues and get excited about the home.

 {% include pullquote.html %}